adnanbhanji/30-Days-of-React/README.md

 Day 5

 On Day 5, I learned about how to pass data from one component to another using props.
 I practiced passing data from a parent component to a child component and learned about how to use destructuring to access props in functional components.
 This made the code much cleaner and easier to read, especially when dealing with objects.
+Additionally, I also changed yesterday's exercises to use props to pass data to components.